-- Course rosters will be determined and communicated to students by April 19th based on survey results.
-This turnaround should afford those students not selected for the course an opportunity to enroll into an alternative course with ample time before the onset of the summer semester. - Students who register for this course should plan to attend all cited class meetings.
+- Course rosters will be determined and communicated to students based on survey results. - Students who register for this course should plan to attend all cited class meetings.
 Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline. - Students must bring the following materials to the first class meeting: - A 3-ring binder for materials that will be distributed in class - A nominal fee is associated with this course for copyright materials.
 Checks made payable to the University of Pittsburgh will be collected in class.